bmullan/CIAB_Remote_Desktop_System-v6.5/README.md

 Host "Home" Directory and also copied to "/usr/bin/"

 > **NOTE:**  *if the CIAB Container Desktop created was called **mate-desktop*** then the above "***startup bash scrip***t" would be
-> named "**mate-desktop.sh**"
+> named "***mate-desktop.sh**"

+*At this point the selected Container Desktop Environment (DE) has been created and can be used from the CLI using the created startup Bash script !*

-So *anyone with a User Account in that LXD Desktop Container(using our mate-desktop example)* would just execute:
+So *anyone with a User Account in that LXD Desktop Container (using our mate-desktop example)* would just execute:
 >  **$ mate-desktop.sh**

 *A login menu will pop-up and the user only needs to enter their Container Desktop Password which will bring up the Mate-Desktop in this example.*

-At this point the selected Container Desktop Environment (DE) has been created and can be used from the CLI using the created startup Bash script !

 ---